 Introduction:

-7 Signs How to Understand Suicidal people – Understanding Suicide:
+7 Signs How to Understand Suicidal People – Understanding Suicide:

 Suicidal people and suicidal ideation are often misunderstood by society and the people around them.